Quintus/ruby-xz/README.md

 of that, ruby-xz offers an advanced interface that allows you to treat XZ-compressed data as IO streams, both for reading and for writing.
 See the XZ::StreamReader and XZ::StreamWriter classes for more information on this.

+**Note**: Version 1.0.0 breaks the API of the XZ::StreamReader and XZ::StreamWriter classes.
+If you used them, you will need to adapt your code.
+The API now behaves like Ruby's own zlib library does.

 Installation
 ------------